-After earning his Bachelor of Arts in Marketing from the University of West Georgia, Marvin Smith, 25 and of New Orleans, LA, earned his Master of Business Administration (MBA) from Ashford University.
+After earning his Bachelor of Arts in Marketing from the University of West Georgia, Marvin Smith of New Orleans, LA, earned his Master of Business Administration (MBA) from Ashford University at age 23.
 His career was one of the greatest motivations behind pursuing his MBA.
 "I wanted to make myself more marketable on the job market, and I wanted to prepare myself to accomplish my goals and aspirations."

 Marvin learned about Ashford University from his West Georgia fraternity brother just after they graduated with their Bachelor's degrees in May 2009.
 "I looked into the program, and was soon convinced that Ashford was a great place to be.
 I knew I would benefit greatly from obtaining an Ashford degree."
 In June 2009, Marvin began his first online course.
 "I was surprised at how easily I was able to adapt to the program, especially since it consisted mostly of written assignments – something I wasn't very fond of as an undergrad.
 I was able to adapt quickly, and I finished the program with an awesome GPA [grade point average]."